 One Small Step, One Giant Leap

-Perhaps something of its value can be glimpsed when you take in the 3-D IMAX film Hubble, which was showing at the US Space and Rocket Center for an additional $8 when I was there.
+Perhaps something of its value can be understood when you take in the 3-D IMAX film Hubble, which was showing at the US Space and Rocket Center when I was there.
 The film chronicles the 1993 manned mission to repair a bent mirror on the deep space telescope, a mission that cost more than $1 billion.

-New advancements in physics could lead to breakthroughs in energy development and shift our paradigms in ways that we haven’t even imagined yet.
+New advancements in physics could lead to breakthroughs in energy development and shift our paradigms in ways we haven’t even imagined.
 Without a doubt, space exploration still has the potential to rattle our world.

 A Sound Investment?

 But further servicing missions to Hubble are not scheduled.
-The Space Shuttle program has been shut down.
-The Hubble telescope will gradually decay and drift off into space.
+Without regular service, the Hubble telescope will gradually decay and drift off into space.
 No direct successor is ready for launch.

 For that reason, don’t expect Americans to make much of the new planet in the coming decades.
-These days we only want to invest in small steps that earn big profits.
-The giant leaps for mankind will have to wait for a more enlightened era, like the one we just left behind.
+These days we only want to invest in small steps that earn big profits for a handful of already wealthy people.
+Any further giant leaps forward for mankind will have to wait for a more enlightened era, like the one we just left behind.